aklivity/zilla-docs/src/concepts/config-intro.md

 ### When a Route matches

 Each route can list one or many conditions to match data streams.
-Attributes like headers, metadata, source, destination, etc., are used `when` determining the correct `exit` for a message.
+Attributes like headers, metadata, source, destination, etc., are used `when` determining the correct [exit](#route-exit) for the stream.

 A route matches if any of its `when` conditions match the data stream (any match).
 An individual condition in a route is matched if all parts of the condition match.
 Meaning if multiple `when` headers are supplied for HTTP routing, then all of those headers must match the specific when condition to match.